wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-s3.rst

 A regular expression to determine if an event must be discarded.

 -  For ``inspector``, it requires a mandatory ``field`` attribute.
 The regex is applied to the event field specified with this attribute.
 -  For ``cloudwatchlogs``, the ``field`` attribute is optional.
-You can ommit it, for example, when monitoring Cloudwatch logs in JSON format and plain text.
+You can omit it, for example, when monitoring Cloudwatch logs in JSON format and plain text.

 +--------------------+----------------------------------------+
 | **Default value**  | N/A                                    |